 Before we start, let’s acknowledge that getting rejected sucks.

-You’ve probably heard quotes like ‘’Rejection is only a redirection’’ or ‘’Rejection is a sign from the Universe that something better is coming’’ Quotes that try to make you feel better about the fact that you just got rejected.
+You’ve probably heard quotes like ‘’Rejection is only a redirection’’ or ‘’Rejection is a sign from the Universe that something better is coming.’’
+Quotes that try to make you feel better about the fact that you just got rejected.

 But what we need to realize is that we can’t dictate other people’s behaviors.
 You can do your best and still get rejected.

 So instead of hoping to avoid rejection, you need to build stability within yourself.
-That way whether or not you get rejected doesn’t affect the way you see yourself and it doesn’t affect your next step.
+That way, whether or not you get rejected doesn’t affect the way you see yourself, and it doesn’t affect your next step.

 So don’t reject yourself.
 Your boyfriend/partner/parents/kids can reject you – but don’t reject yourself and hold yourself back from going after what you want.

-Now let’s say you want to do something and you’re afraid of getting rejected.
+Now, let’s say you want to do something and you’re afraid of getting rejected.
 This is what I would ask you:

 1) So you get rejected… Then what?

-Yes, you might feel embarrassed or ashamed, but when it comes to the actual result – What’s going to happen if you get rejected?
+I know.
+Worst-case scenario: you get rejected.
+But then what?
+What’s going to happen if you get rejected?
+Yes, you might feel embarrassed or ashamed, but when it comes to the actual result, what’s going to happen if you get rejected?

+Most often, the answer is ‘’Nothing.’’
 That’s the worst-case scenario.
 Nothing will happen and you’ll be right where you are now.
+Best-case scenario?
+You’ll get a step closer to your goal.

-We’re often afraid of the emotions coming up, what will someone else think, and what if we embarrass ourselves.
+We’re often afraid of the emotions coming up, what someone else will think, and what if we embarrass ourselves.
+But the actual result that comes with the rejection?
+Nothing.
+You’ll just have to try again or try differently.

 Read next: